A cemetery may not be a typical choice for a tourist attraction but then Glasnevin is not a typical cemetery.

 The crypt also contains the coffins of members of O’Connell’s family.

-The year of O’Connell’s death, 1847, was the time when the potato famine was at its height and thousands of people who died of starvation and the accompanying diseases were buried in Glasnevin.
+The year of O’Connell’s death, 1847, was the time when the great famine was at its height and thousands of people who died of starvation and the accompanying diseases were buried in Glasnevin.
 Unlike with O’Connell, there was no pomp or circumstance for them.
 Many were dumped into large pits.

 In spite of this, Glasnevin has records of everyone buried there, no matter how poor.
 It can provide people’s names plus details such as marital status and profession, making it an excellent resource for people wishing to trace their ancestry and establish their family tree.